 - Has anything happened – like a bereavement, a health scare, birthday, relationship difficulty, job loss – that makes you re-assess where you are at in your life?

-- Or is it a bothered feeling, creeping up on you, a slow drip-drip sense of not wanting to be where you are or who you are in your life?
+- Or is it resentment, creeping up on you, a slow drip-drip sense of not wanting to be where you are or who you are in your life?

 Is there another way of looking at your dilemma with change?